 Are you wondering if devoting time and money (yours or your employer’s) to taking the NEBOSH General Certificate is going to be worthwhile?
 Read on if you want some answers to this question.
 Find out how the NEBOSH Certificate can start to make some positive changes to your working life – now and for the future.

 If you have decided the NEBOSH General Certificate in Occupational Health and Safety is the best qualification for you to develop professionally, the method you choose to study is the next important decision.

-Typically the learning options available to study the NEBOSH Certificate are online (also known as e-learning) and as a class-based course.
+Typically the learning options available to study the NEBOSH Certificate are online (also known as e-learning) and classroom.
 Your circumstances such as availability and budget, preferred approach to learning and motivation will determine your choice of method.
 Read the features of the methods available and decide which is best for you.
 Our introduction to the NEBOSH General Certificate also covers these points.

-The NEBOSH National General Certificate in Occupational Health and Safety (NGC) is a foundation level (level-3) and the most popular health and safety qualification in the UK.
-It will introduce you to the principles of risk management how to incorporate them into day-to-day decisions.
+The NEBOSH General Certificate in Occupational Health and Safety is the most trusted health and safety qualification in the world.
+It was updated in 2018 with the input of 3,000 industry experts, organisations, learning partners and learners to reflect the needs of today's workplace.

 Over 300,000 people have taken the NEBOSH General Certificate.
 That makes it one of the most popular health and safety qualifications around the world (and the most requested by employers!).